 At the elementary level, students at each grade, on each campus may participate in the District's Journeys program. which provides an enrichment curriculum.
-Beginning in the fourth grade, students are further assessed for eligibility to participate in the District's Encounters pullout program. which is maintained through grade 9.
-Students enrolled in fourth grade through the sixth grade Encounters program participate in an enrichment program one day a week on an assigned campus.
-Students in grades 7 through 9 who are enrolled in the Encounters program participate in a specially designed program for one period a day on their home campus.
+Beginning in the fourth grade, students are further assessed for eligibility to participate in the District's Encounters pullout program, which is maintained through grade 9.
+Students enrolled in fourth and fifth grade Encounters program participate in an enrichment program one day a week on an assigned campus.
+Students in grades 6 through 9 who are enrolled in the Encounters program participate in a specially designed program for at least one class period on their home campus.
 Students in grades 6 through 12 participate in the gifted and talented Pre-Advanced Placement and Advanced Placement Program through classes offered in specific academic areas.
 Students also participate in other options at the high school level appropriate to their educational endeavors (dual credit).